ZhianMai/Multi-threading-in-Java/README.md

 the producer if the buffer is full.
 It allows producer and consumer run concurrently and avoid useless inquiry that rejecting producer and returning null to consumer.

+### 3.3 JUC Atomic
+Package java.util.concurrent.atomic provides several atomic variables to guard thread-safety.
+They use java lightweight lock to ensure no data racing.
+Lightweight lock is optimistic lock which use spin lock to block the waiting threading.
+Since operations on single variable are not time-consuming, so it's much more efficient than using heavyweight lock.
+Heavyweight lock needs to switch to OS kernel mode to perform thread scheduling, so using heavyweight lock to guard single variable thread-safety has very high performance penalty.

+#### 3.1 Atomic Primitives
+There are three primitive types in JUC atomic package: int, long, and boolean.
+They ensure operations like increment, decrement, set are all atomic, so it's thread safe.

+This demo shows that AtomicInteger is thread-safety.

+####

 ## 4.

 ## 5. Demos of Using Multi-threading